TrustInSoft/demos/new-demo-cpp/README.md

 ## Conclusion

-In this demo we have shown a relatively common situation where pretty well defined Unit Tests, all passing, have missed Undefined behaviors.
+In this demo we have shown a relatively common situation where pretty well defined functional tests, all passing, have missed Undefined behaviors.
-- By replaying these Unit Tests with the TrustInSoft analyzer we were able to detect a first Undefined Behavior (a **buffer overflow**)
+- By replaying these functional tests with the TrustInSoft analyzer we were able to detect a first Undefined Behavior (a **buffer overflow**)
 - By further generalizing inputs, we were able to detect a second Undefined Behavior (an **integer overflow**)

-Unit Tests are quite useful to verify the functional behavior of the code, but not really it's robustness.
+functional tests are quite useful to verify the functional behavior of the code, but not really it's robustness.
 TrustInSoft analyzer is an excellent complement to also bring mathematical guarantee of robustness (absence of undefined behaviors)

 Note also that, despite the complexity introduced by templated classes, the TrustInSoft analyzer was able to produce a code coverage report (see below), something that was out of reach with simple coverage tools like **gcov**.
 <img src=".static/tis_report.coverage.png" alt="TIS report coverage" width="700"/>